 Membrane transport proteins of the malaria parasite and their roles in conferring drug resistance (Undergraduate, Summer scholar course, Honours, Masters coursework & research, Higher degree by research)

 van Schalkwyk DA1, Nash MN1, Shafik SH1, Summers RL, Lehane AM, Smith PJ and Martin RE (2015).
-Verapamil-sensitive transport of quinacrine and methylene blue via mutant PfCRT reduces the malaria parasite's susceptibility to these tricyclic drugs.
-Journal of Infectious Diseases, in press.
+Verapamil-sensitive transport of quinacrine and methylene blue via the Plasmodium falciparum chloroquine resistance transporter reduces the parasite's susceptibility to these tricyclic drugs.
+Journal of Infectious Diseases, 213: 800-810.
 [1: Joint first authors]

 Pulcini S, Staines HM, Lee AH, Shafik SH, Bouyer G, Moore CM, Daley DA, Hoke MJ, Altenhofen LM, Painter HJ, Mu J, Llinás M, Ferguson DJP, Martin RE, Fidock DA, Cooper RA and Krishna S (2015).
 Mutations in the Plasmodium falciparum chloroquine resistance transporter, PfCRT, enlarge the parasite's food vacuole and alter drug sensitivities.
 Scientific Reports, 5: 14552.
 Open access